dialloab/Account/README.md

 ## Technical informations :
 Version java : 17

+the jar file is available at the root of the project and is called account-0.0.1.jar

-The main class is AccountBankManage that lauch the application
+The main class is AccountBankManage that launch the application